axa-group/bauta.js/README.md

 ## What is bautaJS

-BautaJS is mainly a library for build NodeJS middlewares in 'seconds'.
+BautaJS is mainly a library for build NodeJS middleware's in 'seconds'.

 Some of the features of this library are: